March 2025

 Something slightly different for you here!
 This is a part of the 'Lawgivers in Political Imaginations' series by Professor Melissa Lane at Gresham College.

 For many modern thinkers, the lawgiver has been important as a founding figure of civic identity and cultural values.
 Rousseau analysed the legacies of Solon and Lycurgus, believing in the need for a lawgiver to make a true social contract possible.
 By contrast, Nietzsche felt it necessary to seek a lawgiver in history who was also a poet and prophet.
+This lecture uses their perspectives and others to explore how the figure of the lawgiver has encapsulated key debates in modern political philosophy.

 Find out more on their event details page (external site).